I made a tier ranking for each ArgoCD setting.

 --reorder none

-ui.banner This setting allows you to display a custom banner on the UI.
-It is useful for displaying important information or warnings to ArgoCD users.
+ui.banner This setting allows you to display a custom banner on the UI, which is useful for displaying important information or warnings to ArgoCD users.

 This setting is very useful if you have a large number of ArgoCD users.